4 Hypothesis testing

 Figure 4.14: Power analysis in G*Power for a binomial distribution

 In Figure 4.14 you can see that for the binomial test we have set the proportion p1 to .5 (\(H_0\)) and the proportion p2 (\(H_A\)) to .2, indirectly setting the effect size to .3.
 We have set the alpha level to 5% and the power to 80%.
-By hitting the calculate button, G*Power will calculate the sample size we need.
+By clicking the calculate button, G*Power will calculate the sample size we need.
 In this case we need 20 candies in the bag to get a power of 80%.
 The plot shows exactly the same information as in Figure 4.12, though with lines instead of bars.

 As mentioned in Section 4.2.7 about the true effect size, the sensitivity of a test is determined by the sample size.
 The larger the sample size, the more sensitive the test will be.
 This means that if we want to detect a small effect size, we need a large sample size.
 If we want to detect a large effect size, we can suffice with a smaller sample.